Handle Operators in String Theory: Explicit Handle Operators

 The handle operators derived above associated to the states (\ref{eq:offshellA_a}) and (\ref{eq:offshellA^a q=1}) are valid at ``sufficiently generic'' momenta.
 So the question arises as to what states to use at {\it exceptional momenta}, for example when we wish to study tadpole degenerations, or when the exceptional cases 1) and 2) on p.~\pageref{item:deltak} are realised. \sk

-As discussed above, the reason as to why the above basis breaks down at zero momentum is because the change of variables, $k\rightarrow \e{p}$, in (\ref{eq:kpq_constr}) is not valid at $\e{p}=0$.
-To consider handle operators at exceptional momenta we must therefore undo this change of variables.
-This is easily implemented, since from (\ref{eq:dDk=dDp..}) we see that we can undo the change of variables, $k\rightarrow \e{p}$, determined by (\ref{eq:kpq_constr}) by the replacements:
+As discussed above, the reason as to why the above basis breaks down at zero momentum is because the change of variables, $k\mapsto \e{p}$, in (\ref{eq:kpq_constr}) is not valid at $\e{p}=0$.
+To consider handle operators at exceptional momenta we could therefore undo this change of variables, $k\mapsto \e{p}$, which is in turn effectively implemented by the replacements:

 These replacements leave the resolution of unity {\it invariant} when we glue with $z_1z_2=q$.
 The precise statement is that we can rather glue with the following handle operator,